 - 1. Sharing information on new infestations with weed boards. - 2.
-Advising weed boards of adjacent lands that are not in compliance - 3.
-Requesting from the weed boards that appropriate "Weed Free" buffers

-- be provided on lands adjacent to WSDOT rights of way. - 4.
+Advising weed boards of adjacent lands that are not in compliance. - 3.
+Requesting from the weed boards that appropriate "Weed Free" buffers be provided on lands adjacent to WSDOT right-of-ways. - 4.
 Participating in joint control efforts contracted by weed boards.